- Program: Law Enforcement

 The following goals will be addressed in the course:

 Apply escalation and de-escalation tactics and procedures in the use of force continuum

-Demonstrate the ability to write factual, concise, and complete reports
+Demonstrate the ability to write factual, concise reports

 Employ proper tactics in dealing with suspects possessing weapons